Minimum Age 0

 - Candidate must be fully fit to undertake his/her duties, candidates will have to sign a medical declaration before commencing the post.

 - Flexibility to work when needed.

-- Willing to comply with Camphill Communities of Ireland Code of Conduct.
+- Willing to comply with Camphill Communities of Ireland Code of Conduct, Policies and procedures

-- Proficiency in LÁMH would be an advantage but not essential, although learning LÁMH would be a requirement.
+- Training in Epilepsy management would be an advantage but not essential, however candidate would be required to partake in Epilepsy Management training.

 - The Management of Actual or Potential Aggression (MAPA) Training is desirable but can be provided on appointment to post.

 - Knowledge of Residential Care legislation including HIQA’s National Quality Standards for Residential Services for Children and Adults with Disabilities, and others as applicable.

 Hours of Work

 The position is based in Camphill Ballybay and works 40 hours per week.
 The position includes working day, evening, waking night, and weekends